annamatic/Bean2Baby/1stTrimester-ToDo.md

 ---
 ###### <a name="1"></a>Week 00 through 04 of 40:
-It's difficult for most people to know the exact date of their pregnancy's conception.
-For this reason, the start of pregnancy is typically calculated from the first day of your last period (Week 00), when you’re not *actually* pregnant yet.
-Ovulation and conception occure sometime during Weeks 01–03.
-Week 04 is the week of your first missed period.
-Even if they were planning their pregnancy, many women don’t find out that they’re pregnant until Week 06 or later!

-Nevertheless, if you are a sexually-active — regardless of whether or not you are planning for pregnancy — here are some critical things to do during and before this time:
+You may not know if you're pregnant yet -- most women don't find out they're pregnant until Week 06 or after -- but nevertheless, if you are a sexually-active — regardless of whether or not you are planning for pregnancy — here are some critical things to do during and before this time:

 - [ ] Do you have health insurance?
 If not, call 800-311-BABY (800-311-2229) *as soon as possible* to sign up for free or reduced cost prenatal healthcare in your area.
 [For 2018 insurance coverage, click here and sign up between November 1–December 15, 2017](https://www.healthcare.gov/).
 If you need assistance signing up, [localhelp.healthcare.gov](https://localhelp.healthcare.gov) might be able to help.